-- A person (and their family members) is applying for adoption, child-minding; - A person is involved or working with vulnerable adults; - Those working in health and social care roles, teachers, police: - Drivers of heavy good vehicles, lorries or buses49; - o Becoming a member of a professional body e.g. Chartered Institutes; - o A person wishes to apply to possess a firearm.
+- o A person (and their family members) is applying for adoption, child-minding; - A person is involved or working with vulnerable adults;

-46 Personal Correspondence with author and A. McCann, Belfast Crown Court.
+&lt;sup>46 Personal Correspondence with author and A. McCann, Belfast Crown Court.
 Response dated 15.10.15.

-47 Personal Correspondence with author and QUB Head of Admissions, J. Dwyer.
+&lt;sup>47 Personal Correspondence with author and QUB Head of Admissions, J. Dwyer.
 Response dated 27.10.15

-48 Personal Correspondence with author and UU Director of Student Administration, R. Wasson.
+&lt;sup>48 Personal Correspondence with author and UU Director of Student Administration, R. Wasson.
 Response dated 28.10.15